Sienci-Labs/Resources/superlongboard/slb-firmware-flashing.md

 1. Right-click ➜ Uninstall device, then power cycle the board
 1. Once powered back up and reconnected, the SLB should reappear looking more normal.
 With this done, you can try flashing again - or if Windows still didn't install the correct driver then go through the [Windows Driver Update](#windows-driver-update) again.
 ![](/_images/_superlongboard/_firmware/slb_fi_p10_stm32-reset.png){.aligncenter .size-full .nar}
+1. If this still doesn't seem to work, you might've deleted the standard STM driver while using Zadig since the SLB wasn't in DFU mode.
+In this case go to <a href="https://www.st.com/en/development-tools/stsw-stm32102html" target="_blank" rel="noopener">STMs website to re-download the drivers</a> (they should work even though they say they're for Windows 7-8) then try flashing again.

 [su_spoiler title="<h3>Ubuntu Driver Update</h3>" open="no" style="fancy" icon="chevron" anchor_in_url="yes"]